 When the wife wanted to leave, she wasn’t able to access funds for a plane ticket home.
 Finally, she went to a local women’s shelter with her children until she could find her first job.

 Rachel vehemently denies financial abuse in her relationship.
 But it’s hard to ignore the link.
 According to the National Network to End Domestic Abuse, 98 percent of physically abusive relationships have an element of financial abuse.
 Furthermore, those mothers who are able to break free from these relationships or situations still face adversity.
-Nearly 40 percent of women-led households living in poverty, according to the 2014 U.S. Census.
+More than half of women are living in poverty, according to the U.S. Census.

 When parsing through CentSai‘s survey results, it’s hard not to wonder if the majority of that nine percent of mothers are like Rachel – happy and content with the choice to be a woman without money.
 Or, if they may be the better halves in an abusive relationship, and are secretly hoping to find a way out.